mlemgroup/mlem/CONTRIBUTING.md

 This project makes use of the following tools:

+- Xcode 15
-[SwiftLint](https://github.com/realm/SwiftLint#swiftlint).
+- [SwiftLint](https://github.com/realm/SwiftLint#swiftlint).
 This runs as part of the Xcode build phases.
-[Swiftformat](https://github.com/nicklockwood/SwiftFormat#what-is-this).
+- [Swiftformat](https://github.com/nicklockwood/SwiftFormat#what-is-this).
 This runs as a pre-commit hook.

 In order to benefit please ensure you have [Homebrew](https://brew.sh) installed on your system and then run the following commands inside the project directory: